radekstasiak/munro-data-parser/README.md

 # munro-data-parser

-The goal of `munro-data-parser` library is to filter and sort CSV data of the Munro tops within Scotland.
+The goal of the `munro-data-parser` library is to filter and sort CSV data of the Munro tops within Scotland.

 ## build